-Financial expert Dave Ramsey is the biggest proponent of the envelope system, so it’s a great option for people who espouse his beliefs about money, which focus heavily on paying down debt quickly and using cash only.
+Financial expert Dave Ramsey is the biggest proponent of the envelope system, so it’s a great option for people who espouse his beliefs about money, which focus heavily on paying down debt quickly and using cash, not credit cards.

-But it’s not a good idea for someone who doesn’t feel comfortable having that much cash on hand or prefers using credit cards or debit cards.
+But it’s not a good budgeting method for someone who doesn’t feel comfortable having that much cash on hand or prefers using credit cards or debit cards.

-The 50/30/20 budget is straightforward and requires less work than the zero-based and envelope budgets.
-The idea is to break down your expenses into three categories: necessary expenses (50%), discretionary expenses (30%), and savings and debt payments (20%).
+The 50/30/20 budgeting method is straightforward and requires less work than the zero-based and envelope budgets.
+The idea is to break down your expenses into three categories:

 This budgeting method is a great option for newbie budgeters because it doesn’t require meticulous tracking of all your expenses.
 You can succeed with this budget as long as you know what counts as a want versus a need and put enough money toward savings and debt.

 The main drawback is that the 50/30/20 rule might be unrealistic for people who have a lot of debt or have big savings goals because 20% isn’t a lot.